tomaspukowiec/angular-create-web-component/README.md

 # AngularCreateWebComponent

-Simple showcase hot to create web component (custom element) using Angular (version 12.2.6)
+Simple showcase how to create web component (custom element) using Angular (version 12.2.6)

 ## How to Create Web Component with Angular